Fakecloak/FakeKart/README.md

 HII this is Fakecloak aka Hari Prasad :)

-Feel Free to clone my this project "Fakekart" E-commerce site.
+Feel Free to clone my this DEMO project "Fakekart" E-commerce site.

 Have a glance at this project here:  https://youtu.be/_sc0WPPiKWg